momesh/momesh.github.io/faq.md

 If you already have an internet connection, you can use Mesh as your backup connection by using a "Dual WAN" capable indoor router (todo: good low-cost recommendation, like Ubiquiti ER-X?).
 Your indoor router will automatically detect and failover between the Mesh and your other provider.

-### <a name="connectionsharing"></a>Will joining the Mesh mean other mesh users will use my Starlink connection?
+### <a name="connectionsharing"></a>Will joining the Mesh mean other Mesh users will use my Starlink connection?

 No.

-Your private starlink/DSL/satellite internet you may have is firewalled from the mesh.
+Your private starlink/DSL/satellite internet is completely firewalled from the Mesh.
 We do not send any traffic out of your personal internet provider.

-## Getting Connected to the mesh
+## Getting Connected to the Mesh

 ### <a name="covered"></a>How can I tell if I’m in the coverage zone for MOMesh?

-Line-of-sight to a MOMesh hub, or nearby node, is required to join the mesh.
+Line-of-sight to a MOMesh hub, or nearby node, is required to join the Mesh.
 See whether you can use binoculars to see a nearby hub - if yes, theres a great chance you can be connected!

 You can view our [full map here](/map).